 Along the western edge of Queen’s Park there is a row of the “Magnificent Seven”, some historic buildings that date back to the 1800s, when Trinidad was a British colony.
 Along the northern edge of the park is the zoo, and next to that is the Botanic Gardens, nice to stroll through.
 South of the park (which some say is the largest roundabout in the world, 3.7 km), around the Woodford Square area, you can find the Old Library (a lovely building, being restored), the Red House (the prime minister’s office), the Old Police Station (much nicer than the current “Hall of Justice”), and a museum.
+We used my GPSMyCity app to go on a self-guided walking tour of these buildings.
 Unfortunately for us, all of these were closed for the Good Friday/Easter weekend, but we did get to see the gorgeous facades.
 Happily, Bob’s on Marli (street) was open during the holiday so I didn’t starve (although not much else was open- Trinidadians take their public holiday VERY seriously).

 For my last day in town, I hired a driver and explored out of Port of Spain a bit.
 He took me down to the Pitch Lake, the largest in the world.
 I got to walk around the spongy tar surface- don’t stand in one place too long or you’ll start sinking!- and I visited the museum there, which I thought was fascinating.
 Most of the world’s roads are made with pitch (tar) that comes from Trinidad!
 There’s another tar lake in Venezuela (actually it’s the same as Trinidad’s lake, as they used to be connected millions of years ago) and one in Southern California.
 We visited a hot pepper sauce stand with some amazing sauces (so of course I had to buy a bottle to take home for Chris), and then we went by the Temple by the Sea, a Hindu temple in village of Waterloo (there is a large Hindu population of Trinidad, which greatly influences their cuisine).
 We also drove along the Caroni Bird Sanctuary, but it started to rain so we didn’t see many birds (there are over 480 bird species in Trinidad, many of them quite rare.
 They are known for their Scarlet Ibis).